apollographql/demo-kahoot-clone-client/README.md

 ## To run locally

 This app requires a GraphQL endpoint running at http://localhost:4000.
-[See the server repo for details (link coming soon)](TODO-LINK-COMING-SOON).
+See the [server repo](https://github.com/apollographql/demo-kahoot-clone-supergraph) for details.

 1. Clone the repo.